-3.4.14.1 Oakhill has high quality facilities and resources.
+Oakhill has high quality facilities and resources.
 As stewards of the College environment it is the responsibility of all students to care for the grounds, facilities and resources which they use.
 It is unacceptable for a student to damage school property through careless, dangerous or inappropriate use of college property.
 Such behaviour is vandalism.
-Examples of inappropriate conduct: graffiti on desks, sticking chewing gum under desktops etc.
+Examples of inappropriate conduct: graffiti on desks, sticking chewing gum under desk tops.

-- 3.4.14.2 Students are not to engage in behaviours which increase the likelihood of property being damaged.
-An example would be the kicking of a football near windows. - 3.4.14.3 It is unacceptable for a student to wilfully litter the school environment.
-The College has a recycling system in place to separate and dispose of different types of waste. - 3.4.14.4 Students are to promptly report defective equipment, including furniture and classroom resources, to a teacher.
-Defective equipment left unchecked could become a potential hazard for someone else at a later time. - 3.4.14.5 Students who vandalise College property will be met with strict consequences which may include a Saturday detention or suspension from school.
+Students should not engage in behaviours which increase the likelihood of property being damaged.
+An example would be the kicking of a football near windows.

+It is also unacceptable for a student to wilfully litter the school environment.
+The College has a recycling system in place to separate and dispose of different types of waste.

+Students should promptly report defective equipment, including furniture and classroom resources, to a teacher.
+Defective equipment left unchecked could become a potential hazard for someone else at a later time.

+Students who vandalise College property will be met with strict consequences which may include a Saturday detention or suspension from school.
 The student may also be required to pay the repair costs for damaged property.